Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 Getting to Tuscany by train

-As Trenitalia, the Italian railway system, is connected with the rest of the European rail system it is easy to reach Tuscany from other cities in Europe and Italy.
+As the Italian railway system is connected with that of other European countries, it is easy to reach Tuscany from other cities in Europe and Italy.

-If Tuscany is part of a multicountry train itinerary, you may save money and hassle by buying a European train pass.
+If Tuscany is part of a multicountry train itinerary, you may save money and hassle by using an Interrail pass.
 If Italy is your sole destination, an Interrail or Eurail Pass may not be your best option.

 What is the Best Time to Visit Tuscany?